HOSTING A FIELD MEET

 - Any other anticipated expense;

-Using the figures, determine a cost per attendee.
-Set your initial fee at this amount plus a little extra for a safeguard.
+Using the figures, determine the cost per attendee.
+You can set your initial fee at this amount plus a little extra for a safeguard.

-Plan on a discount for children: For example, under 6 - free; 6 to 12 - half price.
-You may offer some incentive to register early - either a small discount, access to a guidebook, advanced caving trip registration, etc. - but otherwise there should be no other discounts.
-Workers and volunteers should all pay the full price.
+Plan on a discount for children: For example, under 6 - free; 6 to 12 - half price, 13-16 the total price minus the $5 VAR fee.
+You may offer some incentive to register early - either a small discount, early access to an e-guidebook, advanced caving trip registration, etc. - but otherwise there should be no other discounts.
+Workers and volunteers all pay the full price.
 Grottoes can and have lost money because of giving discounts or free admission to too many.
 Don't get burned!

-You will inevitably run into people who register, but have to back out for any number of reasons.
+You will inevitably run into people who register but have to back out for any number of reasons.
 You are free to set your own policy for how to handle this, but it should be made clear.
-The best policy is that to try to make refunds to those who could not attend, but not until AFTER the VAR is over.
+The safest policy is to try to make refunds to those who could not attend AFTER the VAR is over.
 If you made a profit, refund their fees.
 If not, don't.

 You must also collect $5.00 from each adult registration to be submitted to the VAR.
 This amount MUST be added to your initial calculated fee to arrive at the final registration fee.
+This amount MUST be turned over to the VAR Treasurer.
 Please note that the VAR considers an "Adult" an individual 17 years old or older.
 Registrants younger than 17 that wish to receive the VAR Region Record can do so by paying the $3.00 subscription rate.

 Open the meet on Friday night and stay open until the wee hours.
 Many attendees arrive late due to various reasons.
 Open again early Saturday morning.

 Collect the registration fee plus the name and full mailing address (must include zip code) for each attendee.
-For one registration, each adult attendee receives four issues of the "VAR Region record".
+Each adult attendee receives four issues of the "VAR Region record" for one registration.
 (Normally a year's subscription)

 Field Meet Site:

-Post clearly-marked LARGE signs along the route to the site.
+Post clearly marked LARGE signs along the route to the site.
 (Make sure they will be visible at night.
 Neon colors work well.
 Take into consideration of possible inclement weather.)
-Flagging tape helps to draw attention to the signs.
+Flagging tape and/or bat stickers help to draw attention to the signs.

 Secure adequate camping to service the size of the group you expect.